 Have you ever composed your shot, exposed for it perfectly, and finally pressed that shutter just to find a soft photo on your camera’s screen, when a soft photo was not your intention?
 There’s a good chance that your shutter speed could be your culprit.
 Fret not, we will go over shutter speed definition, the types of shutter speeds and how it can be used in wedding photography.

 Let’s start with the basics.
 Shutter speed definition as the span of time your camera’s shutter remains open before shutting.
 While open, the shutter is allowing light to reach your camera’s sensor while it focuses on your subject.
 Which we’ve also discussed in our previous post on “How To Use Your Camera’s Aperture”.
-Now if you don’t know what the shutter is, the shutter is basically a plastic, cloth, or metal curtain (depending on camera) that simply opens and close for a determined time span, when the shutter button is triggered.
+Now if you don’t know what the shutter is, the shutter is basically a plastic, cloth, or metal curtain (depending on camera) that simply opens and closes for a determined time span, when the shutter button is triggered.
 The most important part of this process that affects your photo is the determined time, which is determined by YOU!
 Depending on the photo you are trying to achieve you have to tell your camera whether to open and close the shutter faster, slower or to even keep it open for a long period of time.
 So that the light making contact with the sensor will create an image the naked eye could not.
 This is just another tool to be used to truly express your artistry.
 Shutter speed is just another tool in your art arsenal to help express and capture what you want in your image.
 Learning it and practicing it will be to your advantage.

 Types of Shutter Speeds